WebFiori/docs/themes.md

 ### Creating Theme Directory and Resources Folders

-Themes in WebFiori Framework exist inside the folder `/themes`.
+Themes in WebFiori Framework exist inside the folder `/themes` but it is possible to have a theme in another folder.
 Usually, the folder will hold theme components such as template HTML files or any PHP files that the theme depends on.
 The first step in creating new theme is to create new folder for it inside themes folder. let's assume that the name of the folder is `custom-theme`.

 After creating theme folder, we have to create theme resources folder.
 Resources folder of the theme must exist inside the folder `public/assets` and must have the same name as theme folder.
-In this case, the directory of theme resources folder will be `public/assets/custom-theme`.
+In this case, the directory of theme resources folder will be `public/assets/customTheme`.
 We also can create 3 additional optional folders inside the new folder.
 The 3 folders will be used to hold theme CSS, JavaScript and images.
 Let's give the names `js`, `css` and `images`.
 This means that the folder structure of the theme will be as follows:
-* `/themes/custom-theme` For theme components.
+* `/themes/customTheme` For theme components.
-* `/public/assets/custom-theme/css` For CSS files.
+* `/public/assets/customTheme/css` For CSS files.
-* `/public/assets/custom-theme/js` For JavaScript files.
+* `/public/assets/customTheme/js` For JavaScript files.
-* `/public/assets/custom-theme/images` For the images that the theme might use.
+* `/public/assets/customTheme/images` For the images that the theme might use.

 ### Adding Theme Resources

 At this step, we will create one CSS file.
-The file will be added in the folder `/public/assets/custom-theme/css`.
+The file will be added in the folder `/public/assets/customTheme/css`.
 Let's give the file the name `theme.css` This CSS file will only contain selectors to give different colors for each section within the page.
 The code within the file will be something like the following:

 ``` css
 #page-body{